Achieving Business Growth by Sharing Ideas and Solving Problems

 An editorial calendar is simply a plan that allows you to develop your business content and schedule it across all of your social media accounts.
 Teams typically work with editorial calendars because it helps them manage multiple pieces of content and varying roles and responsibilities.

-- how her editorial calendar will be used – as a tool to brainstorm and dump ideas, to collaborate and refine, or to assign work to others in real-time
+• how your editorial calendar will be used – as a tool to brainstorm and dump ideas, to collaborate and refine, or to assign work to others in real-time

-- the format in which the calendar will be used and shared.
-For example, will Sarah use a tailored app or a spreadsheet?
+• the format in which the calendar will be used and shared

 Step 6 Develop, edit, publish and promote